westpoint-robotics/os-setup/ubuntu16_ros.md

 - Open a text file using Gedit or type `gedit` in a terminal window and hit enter.
 This brings up the text editor.
 - Click Edit -> Preferences -> Editor.
 - Change Tab width to 4 , Check the box for "Insert spaces instead of tabs"
+- Enable block commenting.
+Click Edit -> Preferences -> Plugins, and check the box for "Code Comment"
+- Enable highlight matching brackets.
+Click Edit -> Preferences -> View, and check the box for "Highlight matching brackets"

 #### 9. Allow user1 to dialout on USB devices
  - `sudo adduser user1 dialout`